kaskiv11/ProjectIIST/README.md

-﻿# ILaboratory work on innovations in information systems and technologies
+﻿# Laboratory work on innovations in information systems and technologies